-In addition, you may wish to negotiate more flexibility in how the leave is taken, rather than as the statutory 2 consecutive weeks - with separate weeks allowed, perhaps even part-weeks or days.
+In addition, you may wish to negotiate more flexibility in how the leave is taken, rather than as the statutory 2 consecutive weeks or single weeks (from 6 April 2024) - with part-weeks or days.

-You may also want to negotiate the possibility of extending the period of paid leave beyond two weeks, as an alternative for those who do not want to take-up shared parental leave.]
+You may also want to negotiate the possibility of extending the period of paid leave beyond two weeks, as an alternative for those who do not want to takeup shared parental leave.]